Preparing for a civil wedding abroad

 How to proceed

-• for individuals residing abroad, submit to the civil registrar certificates of residence or any other document proving residency, if such a certificate is unavailable in the country of residence;
+• if you live abroad, a certificate of residence or any other document proving your place of residence, if such a certificate is not available in your country of residence;

 • Germany;